alpenlabs/strata/README.md

 ... and many more possibilities.

 Technically speaking,
-**Strata is a work-in-progress EVM-compatible validity rollup on bitcoin**.
+**Alpen is a work-in-progress EVM-compatible validity rollup on bitcoin**.
 Let's break down what this means:

-- **EVM-compatible**: The Strata block producer runs a client that is based on [Reth](https://github.com/paradigmxyz/reth), an Ethereum execution client.
+- **EVM-compatible**: The Alpen block producer runs a client that is based on [Reth](https://github.com/paradigmxyz/reth), an Ethereum execution client.
   So far, no changes have been made that affect compatibility with the EVM spec.
-  If you can deploy a smart contract to Ethereum, you can deploy it to Strata with no changes.
+  If you can deploy a smart contract to Ethereum, you can deploy it to Alpen with no changes.

-- **Validity rollup**: Every Strata state transition is proven to be valid using cryptographic validity proofs, which clients can use for fast, low-cost verification.
+- **Validity rollup**: Every Alpen state transition is proven to be valid using cryptographic validity proofs, which clients can use for fast, low-cost verification.

-- **On bitcoin**: Strata uses bitcoin for consensus and data availability.
+- **On bitcoin**: Alpen uses bitcoin for consensus and data availability.
-  When a Strata block gets confirmed on bitcoin, the only way to reorganize this block is to reorganize the bitcoin block that the Strata block was confirmed in.
+  When an Alpen block gets confirmed on bitcoin, the only way to reorganize this block is to reorganize the bitcoin block that the Alpen block was confirmed in.

 To learn more, check our [documentation](https://docs.stratabtc.org).

 > [!IMPORTANT]
 > During the devnet phase,
-> Strata will be running on a private bitcoin signet,
+> Alpen will be running on a private bitcoin signet,
 > and will use signet blocks to store state commitments rather than
-> the complete Strata state data,
+> the complete Alpen state data,
-> making Strata function more like a commit chain than a rollup.
+> making Alpen function more like a commit chain than a rollup.
-> Support for full onchain data availability and for running Strata
+> Support for full onchain data availability and for running Alpen
 > on bitcoin mainnet are planned for future releases.

 ## Repository structure